Kolbeinn Finnsson: Borussia Dortmund II

 On 20 August 2019, Kolbeinn moved to Germany to transfer to the reserve team at Borussia Dortmund on a three-year contract for an undisclosed fee.
 After making 18 appearances during the truncated 2019–20 season, he made 28 appearances and scored four goals during the team's Regionalliga West championship-winning 2020–21 season.
 During an injury-affected 2021–22 3.
 Liga season, Kolbeinn made 19 appearances without scoring.
 Entering the final months of his contract, Kolbeinn signed a one-year extension in March 2022.
 Over the course of his time with the club, Kolbeinn was developed into a left-sided utility player.
 Following 78 appearances and four goals, Kolbeinn departed the club in January 2023.

 Lyngby

-On 25 January 2023, Kolbeinn transferred to Danish Superliga club Lyngby and signed a -year contract.
+On 25 January 2023, Kolbeinn transferred to Danish Superliga club Lyngby and signed a 2 1/2-year contract.
+He made 48 appearances and scored three goals over the course of the 2022–23 and 2023–24 seasons, in both of which the club narrowly avoided relegation.
+After five early 2024–25 season appearances, Kolbeinn transferred out of the club.

+Utrecht

+On 21 August 2024, Kolbeinn transferred to Eredivisie club Utrecht and signed a three-year contract, with the option of a further year, for an undisclosed fee.
+Despite being a regular member of the matchday squad, he made just eight appearances during the 2024–25 season, in which the club qualified for the Europa League.

 International career

-Kolbeinn was capped by Iceland at U16, U17, U19 and U21 level and has been capped at senior level.
+At youth international level, Kolbeinn was capped by the Iceland U16, U17, U19 and U21 teams.
 He was a part of the U16 squad which won the bronze medal at the 2014 Summer Youth Olympics.
-Kolbeinn was included in the squad for the 2021 UEFA European U21 Championship finals and prior to the team's group stage exit, he made three appearances.
+Kolbeinn was a member of Iceland's 2021 UEFA European U21 Championship finals squad and he made three appearances prior to the team's group stage exit.

-Kolbeinn received his maiden call into the senior squad in January 2019 and made his debut as a substitute for Guðmundur Þórarinsson after 78 minutes of a 2–2 friendly draw versus Sweden.
+Kolbeinn received his maiden call into the senior squad for a pair of friendly matches in Qatar in January 2019.
+He appeared in both, but was not called into the squad again until a pair of Euro 2024 qualifiers in September 2023.
+Kolbeinn appeared in both matches, which marked his competitive debut for the senior team.